iferdelja/hugo-static-web/content/post/customer-care.md

 +++
 date        = "2015-04-17"
-title       = "Why you need to care when customers call you" description = "Regardless of the product or a service being delivered, there is always a choice to care or not to care about the people using it" tags        = [ "Customer support"] categories	= [ "Customer support"]
+title       = "Take your customer phone calls seriously" description = "Regardless of the product or a service being delivered, there is always a choice to care or not to care about the people using it" tags        = [ "Customer support"] categories	= [ "Customer support"] thumb		= "phone_thumb.jpg"
 +++

 At quarter past eleven on a Wednesday night we learned that one of our customers had run into a problem.
 We decided not to wait solving it.
 Few minutes later, as I was leaving my apartment, I decided to use a popular app to get myself a taxi.
 As I walked down the staircase from the top floor of my building I got the notification - a car was on its way.
 The street outside was already quiet of the traffic.
 I stood at the corner and waited for the car.